 403.4.8 Moisture Susceptibility.
-For all mixtures except SMA, the mixture shall have a tensile strength ratio (TSR) greater than 85 percent (80 percent if an approved anti-strip agent is used) when compacted to 3.7 inches with 7 ± 0.5 percent air voids and tested in accordance with AASHTO T 283.
-SMA mixtures shall have a TSR greater than 85 (80 percent if an approved antistrip agent is used) percent when compacted to 3.7 inches with 6 ± 0.5 percent air voids and tested in accordance with AASHTO T 283.
+For all mixtures except SMA, the mixture shall have a tensile strength ratio (TSR) greater than 85 percent (80 percent if an approved anti-strip agent is used) when compacted to 3.7 inches with 7 \pm 0.5 percent air voids and tested in accordance with AASHTO T 283.
+SMA mixtures shall have a TSR greater than 85 (80 percent if an approved anti-strip agent is used) percent when compacted to 3.7 inches with 6 \pm 0.5 percent air voids and tested in accordance with a tested in accordance with AASHTO T 283.